sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 |

+To move freely, we can change our camera mode to Editor Camera.
+This allows us to move freely.

 *************
 Editor Camera
 *************

-To have full control of movement you can use an editor camera
+To have complete control of movement, you can use an editor camera.

-* Click the image icon.
+* Click the image icon at the top left of the viewport.
+* Open dropdown of camera.
-* Go to editor camera.
+* Select editor camera.
-* To move you have to hold the right mouse button and then use WASD space and shift keys to move.
+* To move, you have to hold the right mouse button and then use WASD space and shift keys to move.
 The cursor for direction.
 Space to move up and shift to move down.
 .. image:: images/graphics_tutorial/change_to_editor_camera.png
 	:alt: Change To Editor Camera
 	:align: center